 Rotation duration: 4 weeks

 Educational experience: Residents will develop skills in diagnosing and managing cardiology problems, interpreting ECGs, exercise tests and echocardiograms.
-The rotation will also expose residents to invasive diagnostic and therapeutic procedures such as cardiac catheterization and pacemaker/AICD implantation.
+Bedside history and physical exam skills are emphasized on the cardiology consult service.
+Residents have 24/7 access to a Harvey mannequin to develop/enhance these skills.
+Bedside cardio-vascular limited ultrasound examination (CLUE) and bedside cardio-pulmonary limited ultrasound examination (CLUE+) will also be taught.
+There is an extensive, on-line, interactive CLUE syllabus with video echo tracings and an extensive on-line cardiac physical examination syllabus.
+In addition, the rotation will expose residents to invasive diagnostic and therapeutic procedures such as cardiac catheterization and pacemaker/AICD implantation.

 - Weekly cardiology catheterization conference

 Educational experience: Rotations may take place in a Scripps dermatologist’s private office or at UCSD.
 Resident’s will see inpatients and outpatients under the supervision of a board certified dermatologist and develop skills in dermatologic diagnosis, dermatologic treatment, and dermatologic procedures such as KOH preps, Woods Light examination and skin biopsies.

 - Periodic core noon conferences on dermatology at Scripps Mercy San Diego